vehicle-lang/tutorial/src/chapters/4-property-driven-training-revised.md

 ---
 ## Motivation
-The goal of this section is to answer one question: _can we train a neural network to be more robust within a desirable $\epsilon$?_
+The goal of this section is to answer one question: _how can we train a neural network to be more robust within a desirable $\epsilon$?_
 The long tradition of robustifying neural networks in machine learning has a few methods ready.
 For example, we can re-train the networks with new data that was augmented using images within the desired $\epsilon$-balls, or generate adversarial examples (sample images closest to the decision boundary) within the given $\epsilon$-balls during training.
 Let us breifly explore these approaches.